orpheustaken/kafka-learning/README.md

 ### Environment Setup

-To execute the code for Producers and Consumers inside `kafka-basics/`, it is necessary to have an instance of Zookeeper, at `localhost:2181`, and Kafka Server running in your localhost at port `localhost:9092`.
+To execute the code for Producers and Consumers inside `kafka-basics/`, it is necessary to have an instance of Zookeeper, at `localhost:2181`, and Kafka running in your localhost at port `localhost:9092`.

 ### Docker Containers

-Environment setup is all already configured in the `docker-compose.yml` dockerfile.
+Environment setup is already configured in the `docker-compose.yml` dockerfile.

 Inside the project's folder, run: